Meissen: Educational institutions

 Meissen is the home of the Saxon public elite college Sächsisches Landesgymnasium Sankt Afra zu Meißen.

 Also the Saxon Civil Servants Academy and the Academy of the Evangelical Church of Saxony are located in the town.

+Sport

+Meissen Speedway Stadium is located on the eastern side of the town, on the Zaschendorfer Straße.
+The stadium was the venue for a round of the Speedway World Team Cup in 1965 and multiple qualifying rounds of the Speedway World Championship (the first in 1966).